MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/data-manager.md

 > [!div class="mx-imgBorder"]
 > ![](media/choose-data-source-menu.png "Data source menu")

 - (?) **Step Three: Data Pre-Processing**: After clicking *Load Data* the screen below will show up.
-This screen can be used to process specific data sets within your selected data sources prior to the completion of the data ingestion.
+This screen can be used to process specific datasets within your selected data sources prior to the completion of the data ingestion.
 A common example might be editing csv file datasets.
 The example shown below includes some of the changes you can apply to your data:
   - In Red: Changing a column type
   - In Blue: Removing a column
   - In Green: Replacing *NA* within a specific record with another string